them-es/emoji-toolbar/readme.txt

 * See https://www.gnu.org/licenses/license-list.en.html#GPLCompatibleLicenses

 == Changelog ==

+= 1.2.0 =
+* Update Emoji Mart library to 5.0 which is faster and more accessible than before
+* Unicode 14.0 support with new emoji chars 🫡
+* Minor styling updates

 = 1.1.1 =
 * Minor updates: Styling issue, Removed @import from style-editor.css, Make title translatable